-A suitably-structured, pre-defined application form will be used for recruitment to all posts.
-CVs will not be accepted.
+A suitably-structured, pre-defined application form will be used for recruitment to all posts and are required from all applicants.
+CVs will not be accepted on their own as they will not provide adequate information in the format required by the school.
 Application forms are employer-led, requiring specific information from all applicants.
-CVs are left to the discretion of individual applicants and contain only information that they choose to provide.
+CVs do not have a pre-determined structure and contain only information that applicants choose to provide.
 The use of application forms will help to ensure that detailed information, critical to the recruitment process, can be gathered from all applicants in a consistent format.